 I’ve always enjoyed them and great for meeting people to spend the evening with.
 The best one I have done is the Alternative Walking Tour Berlin.

-I hope my tips were useful.
-In addition to the above tips see my post about reducing your liquid list.
-This is mainly for hand luggage travellers but is great for when you want to travel light too.
+I hope my travel tips were useful.
+In addition to the above tips, see my post about reducing your liquid list.
+This post contain travel tips mainly for hand luggage travellers, but is great for when you want to travel light too.